What Is Alzheimer’s Disease?

 What is interesting is the fact that scientists cannot yet understand how the cholinesterase inhibitors work to treat the disease.
 According to research, they prevent the breakdown of acetylcholine, which is a brain chemical that is important for memory and thinking.

 For moderate to severe Alzheimer’s disease, medications known as Namenda® (memantine) as an N-methyl D-aspartate (NMDA) antagonist are needed.
 They are mainly taken to decrease the symptoms and maintain certain daily functions a little longer than they would without the medication.
+You can usually get Alzheimer’s detected by getting an MRI scan.

 Who Gets Alzheimer’s Disease?

-As we said in the beginning, age is the biggest risk factor for the Alzheimer’s disease, which is present in people over 65 years of age.
+As we said in the beginning, age is the biggest risk factor for Alzheimer’s disease, which is present in people over 65 years of age.
 Once the person reaches this point, they have a greater and greater risk of developing the Alzheimer’s.
 In fact, the risk doubles about every five years.

-What Do Most Alzheimer Patients Die From?
+What Do Most Alzheimer’s Patients Die From?

 In the end, death is inevitable for all of us.
 For patients suffering from the Alzheimer’s disease, the illness doesn’t have to be the single and most important reason for death.